Skip to main content

 Short, blunt instructions beat polite paragraphs.
 “Punchier” is better than “could you possibly make this slightly more punchy?”.

-• Cancel — discard the suggestion and leave your draft untouched.
+• — discard the whole suggestion and keep your draft exactly as it was.

 Inline editing

-The post body is a normal editor.
-Select anywhere and just type — fix a typo, swap a word, add a line.
+The post body is a normal text box.
+Select anywhere and type — fix a typo, swap a word, add a line.
 Auto-save keeps your changes.
-This is the right tool for small, deterministic edits where you know exactly what you want.
+This is the right tool for small, deterministic edits where you already know exactly what you want.

 Changing the angle